New and Improved Spanning Ratios for Yao Graphs: Spanning ratio of Y6

-Assume now that $d$ is in the intersection region between the upper $\delta$-cone of $Q_0(a)$ and the upper $2\delta$-cone of $Q_2(b)$.
-Recall that we are in the situation where $c$ lies in the same region, so it is close to $d$.
-See Fig.~\ref{fig:Pointd}c.
+Assume now that $d$ is in the upper $2\delta$-cone of $Q_2(b)$.
+Recall that we are in the situation where $c$ also lies in the upper $2\delta$-cone of $Q_2(b)$, so it is close to $d$.
+(Note however that $c$ and $d$ may lie on either the same side, or on opposite sides of the upper ray of $Q_0(a)$.)
+See Figure~\ref{fig:Pointd}c.
 This suggests the strategy of following $ac$ and $db$, connected by $p(c, d)$.
 We show that in fact $|cd| < |ab|$, so the inductive hypothesis can be applied to $p(c,d)$.
 More precisely, we show the following result.